Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

    * A memory address in the instruction memory

 > Why do we overload the `A` register with so many roles?
-> Since Hack instructions are 16-bit wide, and since addresses are specified using 15-bits, it's impossible to pack both an operation code and an address in one instruction.
+> Since Hack instructions are 16-bit wide, and since addresses are specified using 15-bits, it's impossible to pack both an <pmark>operation code</pmark> and an address in one instruction.
 > Thus, the syntax of the Hack language mandates that memory access instructions operate on an implicit memory location labeled `M`, for example `D=M+1`.
 > In order to resolve this address, the convention is that `M` always refers to the memory word whose address is the current value of the `A` register.
-> **That is `M` is a synonym for `RAM[A]`**.
+> <gmark>That is `M` is a synonym for `RAM[A]`</gmark>.
 This implies, we must first load the address into the `A` register before we can access the memory word at that address.
 >
 > This also applies to instruction memory access.
 To jump to a specific instruction, we must first load the address of that instruction into the `A` register.
 >